-Pioneers of folk-rock, the Byrds combined three-part harmony with the distinctive jangle of Roger McGuinn's 12 string guitar.
-The band made their reputation by recording the songs of Bob Dylan but unlike the "prettied up" cover versions of his songs by Peter, Paul and Mary or the Seekers, the Byrds brought more complex arrangements to mixing desk.
-Although influenced by the Beatles, the Byrds developed a sound that was unique.
+Pioneers of folk-rock, The Byrds combined three-part harmony with the distinctive jangle of Roger McGuinn's 12 string guitar.
+The band made their reputation by recording the songs of Bob Dylan but unlike the "prettied up" cover versions of his songs by Peter, Paul and Mary or The Seekers, The Byrds brought more complex arrangements to the mixing desk.
+Although influenced by the Beatles, The Byrds developed a sound that was unique.
 Whatever styles they experimented with - acid rock, space rock, country rock - that sound always shone through.

 David Crosby (ex-Byrds), Stephen Stills (ex-Buffalo Springfield) and Graham Nash (ex-Hollies) recorded their first album together in 1969.
 One of their songs, Marrakesh Express, became a hit single in the Summer of '69, reaching number 28 in the USA and number 17 in the UK.